-Our catalogue contains materials from Regina Public Library and all other public libraries in Saskatchewan.
+Our catalogue contains materials from Regina Public Library and most other public libraries in Saskatchewan.
 Regina customers can request materials and most can be provided to you from elsewhere in the province.

 If you can't find an item in the province-wide catalogue, RPL will consider purchasing it, or we’ll try to get it from another library in Canada.

 Customers can suggest a title or request one through interlibrary loans with a Regina Public Library card and an account in good standing (owing less than $10).
 You can submit up to 10 requests a month.